Davenport Citibus

-Davenport CitiBus is the transit agency serving Davenport, Iowa.
-USA.
+Davenport CitiBus is the transit agency serving Davenport, Iowa, United States.
 CitiBus has a total of twenty-one vehicles and covers approximately 30 sqmi of the city.
 CitiBus connects with both Bettendorf Transit and the Illinois Quad Cities mass transit system, MetroLINK.
 The system operates Monday to Saturday.

 History

 Public transit appeared in Davenport in 1969.
 The authority at first provided monetary support to Davenport City Lines, a privately owned company owned by National City Lines.
 CitiBus is a division of the Department of Public Works.